gander-social/gander-social-atproto/packages/api/docs/moderation.md

 ## Labelers

 Labelers are services that provide moderation labels.
 Your application will typically have 1+ top-level labelers set with the ability to do "takedowns" on content.
-This is controlled via this static function, though the default is to use Bluesky's moderation:
+This is controlled via this static function, though the default is to use Gander's moderation:

 ```typescript
 BskyAgent.configure({